RobertMParker/recipe-box/entrees/pozole.md

 Notes:
 * I changed the protein from chicken to pork butt and adjusted the cooking time
 * 4 chipotle peppers makes for a spicy soup.
 But consider adding more dried spices, it can take it.
 Also consider adding different peppers as well.
+* Added dried passilo Chile.
+Soaked in some hot water.
+Cut off top.
+Cut in half and scrapped seeds out.
+Then diced it up.
+* Maybe recipe size can be doubled?